IvanaTerzic/Diplomski/README.md

 For any queries related to this research, please contact me at ivananad2@gmail.com.

 ## Acknowledgments
-I would like to thank Mario Lovrić, Snježana Herceg Romanić and Šime Ukić for their guidance and support throughout this research.
+I would like to thank doc. dr. sc.
+Mario Lovrić, dr. sc.
+Snježana Herceg Romanić and prof. dr. sc. Šime Ukić for their guidance and support throughout this research.